o7g8/apl-portable-ap/README.md

 * differences in codebase for Linux/UNIX and Windows.

-The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase.
+The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase, which contains the bare necessary minimum for building a functionning AP.

 Ensure you have installed distribution of Dyalog APL for your operating system.
 The instructions below use Dyalog APL v17.0.